The use of Ayurvedic herbs and preparations dates back to one of the

 said that when vikruti and prakruti are in perfect alignment we can

 achieve highest states of health.
 Rather than to simply suppress

 symptoms, this is the ultimate goal of any Ayurvedic remedy.

 Often times it is additionally helpful to seek the advice of a qualified Ayurvedic practitioner, who can further evaluate your individual constitution and advise herbal and/or therapeutic treatments according to your specific health issues.

-There are a wide selection of Ayurvedic herbs and spices traditionally employed for use in East Indian therapies for maintaining doshic equilibrium.
+There are a wide selection of Ayurvedic herbs and spices traditionally employed for use in East Indian therapies.
 Many are utilized in simple herbal formulas while others involve more complex alchemical blends using other ingredients such as mineral and metal substances.

 Here, we present some of the common varieties most familiar in Western culture.
 They are typically referred to as "rasayanas" or rejuvenating tonics as they help to improve the quality of "rasa" or the bodily tissues.
 Rasayanas are believed to help promote physical strength, increase lifespan, boost cognitive function and prevent disease.